Partially hyperbolic dynamics in the 3-body problem: Symbolic and symplectic blenders

-It is in the framework above (Assumptions \textbf{H1} and \textbf{H2}) that we will introduce blenders and derive sufficient conditions for their existence.
+It is in the framework above (Assumptions \textbf{H1} and \textbf{H2}) that we introduce first $cs$ and $cu$-blenders and derive sufficient conditions for their existence.
 We say that a horizontal submanifold $\Delta$ is a \textit{$cs$-strip} if $\Delta\subset Q$.